Skip to main content

 Want to go public?

-• Skill description
+• Skill description and sample phrases

 • Icons (108x108 and 512x512)

-• Privacy and terms URLs
+• Privacy Policy and Terms of Use URLs

-3. Submit for certification
+3. Submit your skill for certification.

 Connect your public SmythOS agent to Alexa by using the HTTPS endpoint and defining a searchQuery intent.